 P(SA)=1-μdDa(Da-2)+4Xs(Xs-1)Dd(Dd-2)-(1-μd)Da(Da-2)Ds(Ds-2)+Xs(Xs-1)Ds(Ds+Xs-1)+Y(Y-1)Ds(Ds+Y-1) (4)

 This equation allows us to calculate the expected proportion of SA-fusions for any XY sex chromosome system with any number of autosomes (figure 1).
 Equations 2, 3, and 4 have six parameters: μd, Xs, Da, Y, Dd and Ds.
 We avoid the parameter, Xd the number of X chromosomes in females, by noting Xd=2Xs.
 This formulation can be converted for use in ZW sex chromosome systems by exchanging Dd and Ds, replacing Xs with Zd, replacing Y with W, and replacing μd with μs.
 Additionally, setting μd=0 (because there are no homogametic diploid individuals) and replacing both Xs and Y for V generates equations which are accurate for UV sex chromosome systems, in cases where there are an equal number of U and V chromosomes (detailed derivation in S1).
 We have provided R functions that calculate P(SA), P(SS), and P(AA) in the R package evobiR [21].
+The model that we have developed will allow for the identification of clades that exhibit significant deviations from a neutral expectation that all fusions are equally likely.

 Empirical Applications

+To demonstrate the utility of our approach we apply our equations in two empirical systems.
+The first is the jumping spiders genus Habronattus that has been suggested to show a large excess of SA-fusions [6, 22], and the second is Drosophila which has served as a model system for much of our understanding of sex chromosomes [5, 12, 23].

 Habronattus: In a recent study of Habronattus jumping spiders, the large disparity between the number of SA-fusions (8-15) and AA-fusion (1) and SS-fusions (1) in a system with approximately 26 autosomes is presented as evidence that SA-fusions are being favored [6].
 The intuition that this imbalance is unlikely can be rigorously tested with our null model that the distribution of fusions is determined by chromosome number and sex chromosome system.
 Using equations 2-4, and a multinomial distribution, we are able to calculate the exact empirical p-value of having observed eight or more SA-fusions out of a total of 10 fusions.
 We assume an XXO sex chromosome system and a diploid autosome count of 26 (this karyotype was the most common in the ancestral state estimation performed in the study).
 P(8 SA-fusions out of 10)=i=810j=010-i10!i!⋅j!⋅(10-i-j)!P(SA)i⋅P(AA)j⋅P(SS)10-i-j<10-5.
 This confirms that Habronattus spiders do in fact have an excess of SA-fusions.
+In this example, we calculated the expected proportion of the different types of fusions based on the most common, karyotype inferred in the clade.
+However, we envision the primary use of equation 4 will be to calculate the expected proportion of SA-fusions across large clades that have many changes in chromosome number and sex chromosome system.
+We illustrate this approach below.